sjultra/Getting-Started/docs/Zoom/index.md

 We need to change two lines in the index.js file from the meetingsdk-web-sample repository.

-Add your keys below:
+Add your keys to `meetingsdk-web-sample/local/index.js` from [Step 4](#step-4-create-your-test-app):

 ```javascript
 const SDK_KEY = "YOUR_SDK_KEY";
 const SDK_SECRET = "YOUR_SDK_SECRET";
 ```

+In the `meetingsdk-web-sample` repository there are three sub directories:

+1. /local
+2. /CDN
+3. /component

+For purposes of this tutorial, we will be using local.
+But, /local and /CDN are essentially the same, and /component uses a different port.
+Essentially, /local is to be used with the desktop application and web application, whereas /component is for embedding Zoom into an iframe or another page element.

 ## Step 6: Run your program

-1. Navigate to where you downloaded the meetingsdk-web-sample repository
+1. Navigate to where you downloaded the meetingsdk-web-sample repository (e.g.,`meetingsdk-web-sample/local`)
 2. Run `npm install` to make sure you have all the right packages
 3. Run `npm start` to run the program and open up the port (localhost:9999)